Y Combinator-backed Vue Storefront aims to be the ‘glue’ for e-commerce – TechCrunch

 The platform has been used to create more than 300 stores worldwide.
 Friday said adoption has accelerated as the pandemic and resulting growth in e-commerce have driven businesses to realize they’re using “this legacy platform, using outdated frameworks and technologies from a good four or five years ago.”

 Rakowski added, “We also see that many customers actually come to us deciding that Vue Storefront can be the first step of migration to another platform.
-We can quickly migrate the front-end and write back-end agnostic code.”
+We can quickly migrate the front end and write back-end agnostic code.”

-Because it had just raised funding, the Vue Storefront team did not participant in the recent YC Demo Day, and it will be presenting at the next Demo Day instead.
+Because it had just raised funding, the Vue Storefront team did not participate in the recent YC Demo Day, and it will be presenting at the next Demo Day instead.
 In the meantime, the company will be holding its own virtual Vue Storefront Summit on April 20.